bitcraze/bitcraze-website/src/tutorials/developing.md

 {% endgs_step %}

 {% gs_step save %}
-Save the file through the menu or by pressing CRTL + S
+Save the file through the File menu or by pressing CTRL + S
 {% endgs_step %}